Agriculture Cost-Share in Pennsylvania

 4. Cleaner Water: Healthy soils filter water in wet weather, retain moisture during drought, moderate soil temperature, and keep soils and nutrients from running off your land.

-5. A Lasting Legacy: For many of farmers, farming is more than a livelihood.
+5. A Lasting Legacy: For many farmers, farming is more than a livelihood.
 It’s their culture, their heritage, and their legacy.
 Passing down a productive operation with healthier soils and cleaner water can be key to the success of future generations.

 What Can You Do to Help?